indigo-dc/tts/gitbook/admin.md

 The package can be found in `./package/packages`.

 ## Upgrade WaTTS
+### v1.1.0 to v1.2.0
+Nothing needs to be done, WaTTS 1.2.0 includes only new features.

 ### v1.0.0 to v1.1.0
 Only two new settings are needed in the watts.conf:
 - nodename: `nodename = watts@127.0.0.1`